About

 Our values

-Our work is guided by a set of core values, in addition to the values laid out in UBC’s Strategic Plan, Shaping the Next Century.
+Our work is guided by our core values and values included in UBC’s Strategic Plan, Shaping the Next Century.

 1. Sustainability